Paralympic Classification Explained: What Do the Numbers and Letters Mean?

 Vision Impaired:

 All vision impaired athletes compete with mandatory guide athletes.
-In alpine, guides ski ahead giving verbal commands.
-In cross-country, guides are tethered to the athlete.
+In alpine, guides ski ahead giving verbal commands via radio headset.
+In cross-country, guides are tethered to the athlete by a short cord.

 Para snowboard uses the simplest classification: just 3 categories based on limb impairment: